 One of the oldest locations where a Chinese community settled outside China is Singapore.
 It is known from excavations that these Chinese lived in harmony with the Orang Laut (sea people), the natives of these islands far out in the sea.

 After Singapore became a British settlement, people started flocking in from Malaya, China and India.
 They came to work in the rubber plantations and tin mines.
-The bulk of the Singaporean population was formed by their descendents, with half of it being of Chinese origin.
+The bulk of the Singaporean population was formed by their descendants, with half of it being of Chinese origin.

 In the 1960’s an Independent Singapore was overwhelmed with development activities and work force influx and started facing crime and health issues due to lack of public services, housing, sanitation etc. But within a decade with strict and mandatory laws most of the population was housed under hygienic condition and squatter settlements were mostly abolished.